ABOUT THE VJAMM COMMITTEE (updated March 5, 2019 by Phyllis Hayashibara)

 Members of the VJAMM Committee continue to schedule educational outreach events and VJAMM maintenance with community youth groups.
 VJAMM Committee members include Kay Brown, Nikki Gilbert, Phyllis Hayashibara, Mae Kakehashi, Arnold Maeda, Brian Maeda, Alice Stek, Suzanne Thompson, Yosh Tomita (passed away in January, 2017), and Emily Winters.

-For images of the VJAMM obelisk, lists of supporters, lists of donors, a timeline of the VJAMM Committee, photographs of VJAMM events, and a pdf of the VJAMM Dedication Program, please visit venicejamm.org.
+For images of the VJAMM obelisk, lists of supporters, lists of donors, a timeline of the VJAMM Committee, photographs of VJAMM events, and a pdf of the VJAMM Dedication Program, and videos of the VJAMM Dedication speakers, please visit venicejamm.org.

 The VJAMM Committee works in partnership with the Venice Arts Council,